PixarAnimationStudios/OpenSubdiv/documentation/glptexviewer.rst

   useful when trying to load large pieces of geometry.

 **-c** *animation frequency*
-  Number of repetitions of the animtion loop (default=0 is infinite)
+  Number of repetitions of the animation loop (default=0 is infinite)

 **-f**
   Launches the application in full-screen mode (if is supported by GLFW on the